Privilege Escalation

 setcap cap_setuid+ep /home/demo/perl

-As a result, the user demo received the privilege to run the python3 program as root because here admin has upraised the privilege by using cap_setuid+ep which means all privilege is assigned to the user for that program.
+As a result, the admin has granted demo the privilege to run the python3 program as root by using cap_setuid+ep.
+This means the admin has assigned all privilege to the user for that program.

-Repeat above step for exploit perl program to escalate the root privilege:
+Repeat the above step for the exploit Perl program to escalate the root privilege:

 getcap -r / 2>/dev/null